-Spending more typically increases the quality and realism of your training experience, however, these are diminishing returns, with options at the top end of the market often quite similar in terms of their pros and cons.
+Spending more typically increases the quality and realism of your training experience.
+However, these are diminishing returns, with options at the top end of the market often quite similar in terms of their pros and cons.
 To paraphrase the great Keith Bontrager; “Cheap, connected, or realistic: pick two”.
 See below for more on what you can expect for your money.

 It is possible to get an indoor trainer for under AUD$200 but don't expect the connectivity, automation, smoothness or durability of the more expensive options.
-Trainers at this level will be tyre drive and any changes to resistance required will need to be done manually.
+Trainers at this level will be tyre drive, and any changes to resistance required will need to be done manually.
 Information in the form of speed or cadence is unlikely provided, and so you'll be required to work off perceived effort or use a magnet-based bike computer.

 Trainers under AUD$500 tend to be basic, lacking the automated controls and connectivity of the more expensive options but they still provide a great training tool or portable warm-up device.
-Some models close to AUD$500 may provide basic levels of connectivity to third-party applications but they won't be able to be controlled by these applications like the more expensive options (one-way communication).
+Some models close to AUD$500 may provide basic levels of connectivity to third-party applications, but they won't be able to be controlled by these applications like the more expensive options (one-way communication).

-Tyre drive trainers, rollers and basic direct-drive trainers are all available at this price point but if you're after a smart trainer, then the next price bracket is for you.
-Trainers at this level will typically use levers or manual methods to control resistance, have a small footprint and be relatively light weight.
+Tyre drive trainers, rollers and basic direct-drive trainers are all available at this price point, but if you're after a smart trainer, then the next price bracket is for you.
+Trainers at this level will typically use levers or manual methods to control resistance, have a small footprint and be relatively lightweight.

 All types of trainers covered in this guide are available at this price point, we also see electronic resistance control options introduced.
-Weight, footprint and noise production will be similar to more expensive trainer options but things like slope, power maximum, accuracy and flywheel weight will be less.
-You can expect the following values for smart trainers in this price range; a slope of approximately 15%, power accuracy of +/-5%, maximum power of up to 1,500w and a flywheel weight around 4kg.
+Weight, footprint and noise production will be similar to more expensive trainer options, but things like slope, power maximum, accuracy and flywheel weight will be less.
+You can expect the following values for smart trainers in this price range; a gradient of approximately 15%, power accuracy of +/-5%, maximum power of up to 1,500w and a flywheel weight around 4kg.

 These trainers will have power and slope values exceeding what most of us mere mortals require - slope >20%, power accuracy +/- 2% and maximum power upwards of 2,000w - but as a result perform exceptionally well.
 Flywheels will be over 5kg producing a realistic road feel and smooth rotation.
-Some can even simulate road conditions like riding over cobbled sections or going down hill on virtual third party riding programs
+Some can even simulate road conditions like riding over cobbled sections or going downhill on virtual third party riding programs.

 Setting Up a Trainer for Online Use